quaintmercury/compiler_2019/docs/HOWTO-compile.md

    STORE  r14,var_q
         HALT  r0,r0,r0
 const_7:  DATA 7
+var_q:   DATA 0
 var_x:   DATA 0
 var_y:   DATA 0
 var_z:   DATA 0
-var_q:   DATA 0
 #Compilation complete
 ```

 ## Print.gen

-As we can generate more and more complex programs, it will
+As we can generate more complex programs, it will
 get harder and harder to tell whether the code generation
 is correct just by looking at it.
 We can write tiny test
 cases for code generation for individual classes, but we'd